andremoreira73/Project_portfolio/Pears/README.md

 weaker reaction to the treatment.
 - We looked into several different dimensions of this trial using Seaborn and scipy statistical package.

+Contact me (a.moreira@lyfx.ai) if you wish to discuss this analysis.